takev/VeerTL/README.md

 A while loop executes a block multiple times until the Python expression returns `False`.

 A local `loop` variable is available inside the block.
 It has the attributes `first` and `i` for often used information to format code properly.
-The `outer` attribute is used to get information for the next outer loop.
+The `loop` attribute is used to get information for the next outer loop.

 ```